zenorocha/liferay-learn/docs/dxp-cloud/latest/en/reference/dxp-cloud-project-changes-in-version-4.md

 ## Liferay Service Changes

-The `liferay` service folder is a Liferay workspace in version 4.x. <!-- TODO: Point to workspace documentation -->
+The `liferay` service folder now follows the functional structure of a Liferay Workspace in version 4.x. <!-- TODO: Point to workspace documentation -->

 All configurations within the `liferay` service now belong in an environment-specific `configs` directory.
 Additionally, the `license` folder has been removed; add your licenses into the `deploy` folder instead.